EIT-team/Parallel_CS_Altium/doc/operating_instructions.md

 The values of gain resistor on the board are 50k (12uA) , 20k (30uA), 10k (60uA) and 5k (120uA), but these could be replaced if different values are needed.

 **NOTE: The silkscreen text is the wrong way round!
-The leftmost resistor is 50k, then 20k, 10k, 5k**
+The leftmost set of jumpers is the lowest current, and the rightmost is the highest**

 Each CS has two sets of headers (there are two op amps used in the output stage), which should be set to the same value.